Keyboard shortcuts

 Workspaces appear as tabs in the bar.
 Their order can be configured in two modes:

-- sorted – workspaces are sorted alphabetically.
+• sorted – workspaces are sorted using natural ordering.
 Dragging to reorder is disabled.

 Set the order in your configuration: